kaalm1/chat-app/README.md

 The ultimate chat component for your app!
 Add your own Firebase key and have a full chat application with texts, images, giphys, trivia, and more!

 Building the App
-To make a chat app we will need a server to store all the messages (firebase):
+To make a chat app we will need a server to store all the messages:

-Setting up a Server
-is a scary task, especially if you are pretty.
-We will use a service called Firebase, it’s free, it’s scalable, it’s easy, and it’s made by Google.
+Setting up a Server: We will use a service called Firebase, it’s free, it’s scalable, it’s easy, and it’s made by Google.
 Go to the Firebase console and setup a new app: https://console.firebase.google.com

+The follow the instructions below:

 ![Firebase 1](https://miro.medium.com/max/2860/1*ZybNV8cT8UXeiuRcQ15myg.png)
 ![Firebase 2](https://miro.medium.com/max/5784/1*eVzz_lpXceEIqdgBvyg78A.png)